-This Compensation Discussion and Analysis is designed to provide our shareholders with a clear understanding of our compensation philosophy and objectives, compensation-setting process, and the 2016 compensation of our named executive officers, or NEOs.
+This Compensation Discussion and Analysis is designed to provide our shareholders with a clear understanding of our compensation philosophy and objectives, compensation-setting process, and the compensation paid to our named executive officers, or NEOs, in Fiscal 2019.
 As discussed in Proposal IV, we are conducting a Say-on-Pay vote this year that requests your approval, on an advisory basis, of the compensation of our NEOs as described in this section and in the tables and accompanying narrative.
-As discussed in Proposal V, we are also conducting a frequency vote this year requesting that you indicate whether we should hold the Say-on-Pay vote every 1, 2 or 3 years.